G4Q95/AutoShortsWebApp/docs/video-integration-part-3.md

 ### Project Settings UI

-1. Add an aspect ratio selector to the project creation form
+1. Implement aspect ratio selector in the active project view, not in the initial project creation flow
-2. Create a project settings dropdown or button near the project title
+2. Position the selector between the project title and Save button for easy access
 3. Provide visual previews of each aspect ratio option similar to CapCut's implementation
-4. Warn users about potential letterboxing/pillarboxing when changing aspect ratios for existing projects
+4. Display a warning when changing aspect ratios on projects with existing content

 ### Database Schema Updates